EI Communities in Arizona

 Snowflake

-The EI community consists of more than thirty people, which almost all live east of town.
-There is a neighborhood of nearly twenty EI houses along North White Antelope Rd., about eight miles east of town.
-The community has been growing rapidly in the later years, with a lot of new construction going up, including four state-funded rental houses.
+The EI community consists of about forty-five people, who all live east of town.
+There is a neighborhood of nearly twenty EI houses about eight miles east of town.

-The town is located at 5,600 ft. elevation, while the EI neighborhood is at 5,900 ft.
-The summers are nice and warm, while the temperature on winter nights often plummets to the teens, and occasionally near zero.
+Snowflake is located at 5600 ft elevation, while the EI neighborhood is at 5900 ft The summers are mild enough that most houses do no have air conditioning, while the temperature on winter nights often plummets to the teens, and occasionally near zero.
 There is little vegetation east of town, except patches of juniper in some areas.
 The desert starts about 15 miles north of the town.
-To the south, the elevations increase and pine forests start about 20 miles away.
+To the south, the elevations increase and pine forests start about 30 miles away.
 Forest fires in that area can sometimes send smoke up to the Snowflake area.

-The best campground in the area is at Lyman Lake State Park, south of St. Johns.
-It may be possible to camp primitively in the forest around Show Low, or some EI may allow you to camp in their yard for a night or two.
+The best campgrounds in the area are at Lyman Lake State Park, south of St. Johns and Fool Hollow near Show Low.
+Someone may allow you to camp in their yard for a night or two.

 Contact: